wateraccounting/IHEWAdataanalysis/CONTRIBUTING.rst

 Code Conventions
 ----------------

-IHEWAreport supports Python 2 and Python 3 in the same code base, which is aided by an internal compatibility module named ``compat.py``.
+IHEWAdataanalysis supports Python 2 and Python 3 in the same code base, which is aided by an internal compatibility module named ``compat.py``.
 It functions similarly to the more widely known `six <https://six.readthedocs.io/>`__ but we only use a small portion of the features so it eliminates a dependency.